 Things to do in Krakow

-Krakow's notorious Holocaust history and historic Jewish quarter, the Kazimierz district, make it a place of pilgrimage for Jews.
-The tragic sites of Auschwitz and Birkenau, nearby the city, are Krakow's most sombre and thought-provoking tourist attractions.
-Within the city the Galicia Jewish Museum and Oskar Schindler's Factory are worthwhile attractions documenting the Jewish history of Krakow and the Holocaust.
+Krakow's tragic Holocaust history and its historic Jewish quarter, the Kazimierz district, make it a significant pilgrimage site for Jews.
+The poignant sites of Auschwitz and Birkenau, located nearby, are among the city's most solemn and thought-provoking tourist attractions.
+Within the city itself, the Galicia Jewish Museum and Oskar Schindler's Factory offer valuable insights into Krakow's Jewish heritage and the horrors of the Holocaust.

 Main Market Square (Rynek Glówny) photo